99 Incredible Tools Every DIYer Should Know About

 The Bucket Boss turns a five-gallon bucket into an easy-to-carry tool organizer.
 It comes with 30 pockets that line the outside and inside of the bucket, as well as three interior loops to hold a hammer, drill or other tools with handles.
-If all your tools are stuffed in plastic buckets or jumbled together in a drawer, check out these simple yet clever tool storage tips.

 Perfect Hearing Protection